fede2cr/magrathea/README.md

 Orchid research material includes several book of Costa Rican orchids, propagation, cultivation, troubleshooting and of orchids of the World.

 ![Orchid research](https://github.com/fede2cr/magrathean_terraforming_services/blob/master/doc/img/research_library/Orquídeas.gif "Orchid research")

+## Further research

+### Liken, moss, fern and cactus propagation and species catalog

+I need to study more plant species identification to use them as metrics for forest quality, and also ways to propagate via similar methods to orchid bullets.

+### Plants incompatible with seed bomb methods

+Not all plant work well with this methods.
+A list of them must be compiled and used to invite the community of citizen scientist for different seed bomb methods, and different stages of maturity of the plant.

+### Tapirs

+This beautiful american mammal disperses seeds and naturally takes seed out of exogenous dormancy, fertilized and ready to germinate.
+Even if robotic methods of seed dispersal get to be extremely efficient and cheap, and new techniques are developed for improved germination of complicated species, tapirs must be used as well with the additional benefits of fertilizing and trampling the ground, and as food for endangered felines.